The Epic Edge Lab

 Narravity – The Gravity of Meaning

-Every writer knows that stories have their own momentum: they unfold in unexpected, often stubborn ways, revealing connections and meanings that were not planned in advance.
-Like gravity shaping a solar system, narratives seem to have an invisible “pull”, drawing experiences, memories, emotions, and imagination into meaningful narrative structures.
-This pull exists in fiction as well as in the stories we encounter in everyday life.
-Through this pull, everything we perceive is organised into inner stories and woven into a wider Narrative Web that shapes how we experience and interpret reality – and ourselves as part of it.
-In this methodology, this gravitational pull is called Narravity.
+Every writer knows that stories have their own momentum: they unfold in unexpected, often stubborn ways, revealing connections and meanings that were never planned in advance.
+Like gravity shaping a solar system, narratives exert an invisible pull – drawing experiences, memories, emotions, and imagination into meaningful structures.
+This pull operates in fiction as much as in the stories we live every day.
+Through it, everything we perceive becomes organised into inner stories and woven into a wider Narrative Web – the space where these stories interact, reinforce, resist, and reshape one another, and through which we experience and interpret reality, and ourselves as part of it.
+This gravitational pull of meaning is what this methodology calls Narravity.

-Don’t hesitate to get in touch if you are interested in expanding your perception, decoding the internal logic of the status quo, or using fiction as a laboratory to probe potential futures or systemic dynamics.
+Get in touch if you’re interested in expanding your perception, uncovering the hidden narrative logic of the status quo, or using fiction as a laboratory to probe possible futures and the systems that shape them.

 About the Epic Edge Lab